DIY: Knit Your Own Hogwarts House Scarf

 The scarf knit in the round with double pointed needles.
 It is knit in stockinette stitch in both front and back.

-The scarf also appears to be longer than a typical scarf.
+The Hogwarts House Scarf also appears to be longer than a typical scarf.
 Standard scarves are usually 55″ (140cm) to 70″ (180cm); this one is approximately 96″ (244 cm) long.
 It was difficult to tell, but I counted ten to twelve sets of “trapped bars” in official movie screen shots.
 The scarf is very long, so I settled on ten sets of trapped bars.

 Scarf fringe.

 If you look closely in the photos, there is a short fringe that adorns the ends of the scarf.
-I will be adding this short fringe and secure the yarn using a “lark’s head” or “cow hitch,” which is a type of knot in which a pair of single strands (hitches) are tied in opposing directions.
+The short fringe is secured using a “lark’s head” or “cow hitch.”
+This is a type of knot in which a pair of single strands (hitches) are tied in opposing directions.
 Watch my video tutorial for a visual.

 Official Slytherin Crest